 3. FHA loans require property approval.
 Renee says, “Condominium project must be approved by the HUD and it’s a pretty short list these days.
 The great affordable condo you found while house hunting may not be eligible to purchase with an FHA loan.”
-Finding a property which is FHA approved greatly limits your pool of potential homes.
+Finding a property that is FHA approved greatly limits your pool of potential homes.
 You can check for FHA approved condos here on the HUD site.

 4. Convention loans now accept 100% gift funds.
 In the past if you had a gift then you had to go FHA, you didn’t have the option to go conventional because buyers had to have at least 5% of their own funds in order to qualify.
-However as of October of 2013 Fannie Mae removed that restriction which opens up more options for first-time home buyers.
+However, as of October of 2013, Fannie Mae removed that restriction which opens up more options for first-time homebuyers.

 5. FHA Monthly Mortgage Insurance (MMI) can never be removed however Private Mortgage Insurance (PMI) on conventional loans can be.
 PMI can be removed after 24 months of payments and 20% equity has been achieved by the borrowers.
 MMI can only be removed on an FHA if the homeowners refinance.
 If you can get your mortgage insurance removed then that’s thousands of dollars you will be saving each year on your mortgage payments.

 6. With conventional loans non-borrowing spouse debts are not considered.
 Say you’re married and are ready to purchase a house.
 Your credit is stellar but your spouse’s, not so much.
 Even if the loan is in your name alone, your non-borrowing spouse’s debts will still be considered to qualify for FHA.
 That’s right; even if the loan is not in their name the lender will still pull your spouse’s credit and include it in the consideration for your loan.
-Conventional loans on the other hand do not count non-borrowing spouses debts.
+Conventional loans on the other hand do not count non-borrowing spouses’ debts.